Exploring Identity Theft Statistics in the Age of Data Breaches

 • The IRS contacts you about returns you didn’t file.

-• The electronic tax system warns you of a duplicate Social Security number when you file your return.
+• When you file your return, the electronic tax system warns you of a duplicate Social Security number.

 • You receive tax transcripts you did not ask for.

-• You receive a notification that a new IRS online account has been created in your name.
+• You are notified that a new IRS online account has been created in your name.

 • The IRS contacts you about tax-related issues for a year when you didn’t file a tax return.

-• The IRS alerts you of receiving wages or other income from an employer you have not done business with.
+• The IRS alerts you of receiving wages or other income from an employer with whom you have not done business.

 FAQ